Bridging Open Work Permit (BOWP) application process in Canada

 The Bridging Open Work Permit (BOWP) is designed to allow foreign nationals who are in Canada to continue working while their permanent residence (PR) applications are being processed.

-This permit is particularly helpful for those applying under economic immigration programs such as the Federal Skilled Worker Program, Canadian Experience Class, or other programs such as Labour Market Impact Assessment, and Students Inside Canada
+This permit is particularly helpful for those applying under economic immigration programs such as the Federal Skilled Worker Program, Canadian Experience Class, or other programs such as Labour Market Impact Assessment, and Students Inside Canada.

 With the BOWP, applicants can maintain their work status in Canada while waiting for their PR decision, avoiding the need for an employer to apply for a Labour Market Impact Assessment (LMIA).
 The flexibility provided by the BOWP ensures that both workers and employers can continue contributing to the Canadian economy without unnecessary interruptions.